-Deciding to forgive someone isn’t always a decision to be made lightly, but it does have physical and emotional benefits.
-Holding on to anger and hurt can really weigh you down and actually prevent you from experiencing happy feelings.
-This can have all sorts of negative impacts on your physical health, your overall happiness, and the quality of your relationships.
+In order to forgive someone, you need to be able to deal with the hurt and anger you associate with them.
+Holding on to anger and hurt feelings can weigh you down and have a negative impact on your physical health, your overall happiness, and the quality of your relationships.

 How to forgive

-- Visualise the situation or event while taking your emotions out of the picture for a second.
+- Try to visualise the situation or event objectively, taking your emotions out of the picture for a second.
 What happened?
-Look at it objectively.
+Can you see both sides?

-- When you ‘re ready, publicise the fact that you’ve forgiven someone – write a letter, tell a friend, tell the person.
+- When you’re ready, share with others the fact that you’ve forgiven someone – write a letter, tell a friend, tell the person.
 Once you’ve said it, you’re committed to sticking to it.

 - Every time you think about what happened, repeat the steps you’ve taken above.
-It doesn’t matter if the hurt/anger comes back; just challenge it each time by going through the steps.
-Eventually you may start to feel less hurt or anger, and after a while, when you think about what happened, you may not feel hurt or angry at all.
+It doesn’t matter if the hurt and anger come back; just challenge those feelings each time.
+You can’t change what happened, but you can change how you feel about it.

 What if I still can’t forgive?

-It’s ok if you aren’t ready to forgive, just take some more time think about it.
-If you do want to forgive someone, but you’re having trouble working through the steps, you can also try:
+It’s okay if you aren’t ready to forgive someone; just take some time to think about it.
+If you decide you are ready, but you’re having trouble working through the steps, you can also try these suggestions:

-- Speaking to a professional.
-If your experience is particularly hard or complicated, it could be really useful to talk to an expert, like a counsellor.
-They can help you process all your feelings about what’s happened.
+- Speak to a professional.
+If your experience is particularly hard or complicated, it can be really useful to talk to an expert, such as a counsellor.

-It’s definitely not always an easy process, and it’s completely understandable if you’re finding it hard.
-But it’s worth trying out some of the suggestions, to see if you can re-shape the way you think and feel about the past and let go of any hurt feelings around it.
+Forgiveness isn’t always an easy process, and it’s understandable if you struggle with it.
+But it’s worth trying out some of the suggestions above, to see if you can re-shape the way you think and feel about the past and let go of any hurt feelings around it.

 It's not always easy to find the right place to start.
 Our 'What's on your mind?' tool can help you explore what's right for you.What's on your mind?